abdul712/personality-spark/implementation-progress.md

 - Created test-api.js for endpoint verification
 - Created setup-secrets.sh for secret configuration
 - API is live and responding with compressed responses
+- Updated environment to production
+- Created comprehensive migration summary
+- Successfully completed 85% of migration
+- All code pushed to GitHub repository

 ## 🐛 Issues & Resolutions